 Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 20% of the Allowed Amount.
-Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.

 Prenatal and postnatal maternity (pregnancy) care, childbirth (vaginal or cesarean), complications of pregnancy and related conditions are covered.
 There is no limit for the patient's length of inpatient stay.
 The attending Provider will determine an appropriate discharge time in consultation with the patient.
-When provided by an In-Network Provider, any Deductible, Copayment and/or Coinsurance do not apply to Medically Necessary Covered Services for management of a pregnant Claimant's diabetes from the date of conception through six weeks postpartum for each pregnancy.